corsairmarks/combined_silfae_revisited/mod/README.md

 ## Compatibility

-In order to add a new solar system initializer that is compatible with Void Dwellers, it is necessary to override `origin_void_dwellers` add it to the list of allowed initializers.
-That means this mod is incompatible with other mods that modify that origin definition, such as other mods that add new initializers for Void Dwellers.
+In order to add maske the Alien Zoo available to gestalts (needed for the Beep-Boops), it is necessary to override `d_alien_pets_deposit`.
+That means this mod is incompatible with other mods that modify that planetary deposit - although I doubt many do.

 Compatible with any other mod that does not add the same portraits, species class, or art assets.